Marma92/data-sanitizer-kiss/README.md

 Also would be the use of a model-route-controller-service

-I also made sure to only use pure node.js.
+I also made sure to only use pure node.js to make it funnier.